TheLinuxEXP/TheLinuxEXP.github.io/README.md

-Website fully cloned from the elementary OS Blog repo.
-No changes have been added yet.
+Template grabbed from the elementary OS Blog, all credits to them!

+Only added a few tweaks to make it fit to the Linux Experiment brand, and changed the links and info.